mattia-3rne/multi-phase-electric-power-system-analysis/README.md

 ## ⚡ Project Overview

-The goal of this project is to analyze and simulate the behavior of **Multi-Phase Alternating Current (AC) Systems**.
+The goal of this project is to analyze and simulate the behavior of **Multi-Phase Alternating Current Systems**.
 It specifically focuses on the calculation of neutral currents, resistive losses, and instantaneous power flows in systems with an arbitrary number of phases ($N$).

 This project uses Vector algebra and Time-Domain simulation to demonstrate the mathematical efficiency of balanced polyphase systems and the consequences of load imbalances in a **Star Connection**.